As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some riders report an initial factory odor that needs airing out
+• Some riders report a factory smell that requires airing out

 Check Latest Price on Amazon